hotosm/learnosm/beginner/start_josm.rst

 Videos Related to this Chapter
 ------------------------------

-We’ve created a video that goes through some of the material in this chapter.
+We've created a video that goes through some of the material in this chapter.
 `View it on YouTube here. <http://www.youtube.com/watch?v=jRqn-S9maL0>`_

 Download JOSM